mconf/mconf-aggr/README.md

 --rm \
 -v /path/to/this/source:/usr/src/mconf-aggr/
 -v /path/to/config/config.json:/usr/src/mconf-aggr/config/config.json \
--ti mconf-aggr:newtag
+-ti mconftec/mconf-aggr:newtag
 ```

-> We convention to call the Docker image aimed at development `mconf-aggr` with no
+> We convention to call the Docker image aimed at development `mconftec/mconf-aggr` with no
 further distinction between webhook or zabbix applications since the project code
 can be completely shared.
 The tag is `dev`.